seanbaxter/DirectXShaderCompiler/docs/ProgrammersManual.rst

 It's also possible to turn a class pointer into the corresponding iterator, and this is a constant time operation (very efficient).
-The following code snippet illustrates use of the conversion constructors provided by LLVM iterators.
+The following code snippet illustrates use of the conversion constructors provided by LLVM37 iterators.
 By using these, you can explicitly grab the iterator of something without actually obtaining it via iteration over some structure: